Fort Pierce South Beach Property Owners

 - The elected directors shall be members of the SBA elected by the Board for a term of two years and may be reelected.

-- The Board shall meet at least two times each year.
+- The Board shall meet as needed.
 A quorum shall consist of the Board members present.

 - Directors, including Officers, who fail to attend two consecutive Board meetings without due cause, shall automatically relinquish their positions and, in the case of an Officer, a special election shall be held to fill the position.

 - Any Board member who ceases to qualify as a member of the SBA shall automatically cease to be an Officer or elected Board member.

 - Board members, including Officers, may be removed only for cause by a two-thirds (2/3) vote of the entire Board.

 There shall be an annual meeting of the membership.
 Special meetings may be called by the Board or the President.
 Written notice (mail or email) shall be given not less than ten (10) days before the date of the meeting.